phawishi/WillCode4EXP_CovidImageHackathon/README.md

 <strong>compete__</strong> are folders contain data for training, validation, and testing.
 The data in these folder are organized with subfolder indicating class label.

 <strong>compete__All</strong> are data folders without any class label.
 The unorganized folders are easier to load in some scripts.

+<strong>covidCompetition_presentation.pptx</strong> contain slides use for the Hackathon presentation.

 All the data has been manually crop to focus more on chest area.